 Snort rules are considered the gold standard of network intrusion detection signatures, and because of that, new analysts need to learn how to read and understand their logic.
-There are many great blog posts already on understanding Snort rules, such as this one by Rapid7, so I won’t try to rehash them here.
+There are many great blog posts already on understanding Snort rules so I won’t try to rehash them here.

 Instead, I wanted to show how you can use Wireshark to find which specific packet triggered a Snort rule in seconds from within the Wireshark GUI, giving you all the surrounding context that a PCAP can give you.

 For those that may not be familiar with Wireshark and Snort, I thought it may be helpful to give a brief overview.
 If you’re already familiar with these tools, skip ahead to the Getting started section.